Semi-Streaming Algorithms for Submodular Function Maximization Under b-Matching, Matroid, and Matchoid Constraints: Introduction

-The exact expressions for the approximation ratios are formally stated in Theorems~\ref{theo_submo_mono_matroid} and~\ref{theo_submo_nonmono_matroid}.
-Given $k=2,3,$ and $4$, we obtain the approximation ratios of $13.055, 15.283,$ and $17.325$ for the monotone function.
-Our ratio is in general better when $k\geq 3$ compared to the known technique of~\cite{ChekuriGQ15,DBLP:conf/nips/FeldmanK018}.
-When the function is non-monotone, given $k=2,3,$ and $4$, we obtain the ratios of $14.857, 17.012,$ and $18.999$, respectively.
-Our ratio is better when $k\geq 4$ compared to the known technique of~\cite{DBLP:conf/nips/FeldmanK018}.
+The exact expressions for the approximation ratios are formally stated in Theorems~\ref{theo_submo_mono_matchoid} and~\ref{theo_submo_nonmono_matchoid}.
+For a comparison, recall that using the techniques of~\cite{ChekuriGQ15,DBLP:conf/nips/FeldmanK018}, the obtained ratio is $4(k+k')$ and $2(k+k')+2\sqrt{(k+k'+1)(k+k'+2)}+1$ when $f$ is monotone and non-monotone, respectively.
+Our result shows that if $k$ is at least roughly three times of $k'$, better approximation ratios can be achieved.

+\paragraph*{Comparison with the conference version of this work.} Compared with our previous results of~\cite{HS2021}, Theorems~\ref{thm:third} and~\ref{thm:fourth} are significant improvements.
+In fact, Theorem~\ref{thm:third} allows us to get approximation ratios of $k+1+\varepsilon$, $k + 2\sqrt{k+1} + 1$ and $k + 2\sqrt{k + 2} + 3$ for linear, monotone, and non-monotone submodular functions, respectively, meanwhile in~\cite{HS2021} the approximation ratios are $k+2\sqrt{k} + 1$, $\frac{8}{3}k + O(1)$, and $\frac{8}{3}k + O(1)$.
+Moreover, Theorem~\ref{thm:fourth} is a generalization of the technique used for the matroids in~\cite{HS2021} to matchoids.